Indian students abroad: Georgia

 As of 2025, it is estimated that over 20,000 Indian students are enrolled in Medical Universities in Georgia, primarily pursuing MBBS programs.
 The actual number of Indian students in Georgia across all fields of study—such as business, nursing, pharmacy, IT, and engineering—may be two to three times higher, reflecting Georgia’s growing popularity as a higher education hub for Indian nationals.

-Georgia has become a popular choice for Indian students for several good reasons.
-The medical degrees offered here are globally accepted, so students can practice or pursue further studies in many countries.
-Most courses are taught in English, which makes it easier for Indian students to adjust.
+Georgia became a popular choice among Indian students for several reasons.
+The medical degrees offered by these institutions are globally recognized.
+The students hence have further scope to practice or pursue further studies in other countries.
+Most of the courses are taught in English, making it easier for Indian students to understand.
 On top of that, the tuition fees and living expenses are quite affordable compared to countries like the US or UK.
 Getting a student visa is also a smooth process, which makes things less stressful.
 Plus, with a growing Indian student community and a culture that feels familiar, students quickly feel comfortable and at home in Georgia.